HackYourCareer/presentations/README.md

 # presentations
 This repository contains PDF files with presentations showed during our lectures and workshops.
-If a presentation goes together with a source code presented during a meeting you can find it in a new repository dedicated exclusively to the lecture.
+If a presentation goes together with source code presented during a meeting you can find it in a new repository dedicated exclusively to the lecture.

 Presentations in this repository: